Data-Driven Outcomes Reporting

 Youth Development

-**** Total is less than the sum of all service numbers due to families/children enrolled in multiple programs
+*Total served may differ from the sum of all program areas due to individuals being enrolled in multiple programs.

 Risk Factors